awsdocs/aws-cloudhsm-user-guide/doc_source/initialize-cluster.md

    When completed, this command creates a file named `customerCA.crt`\.
 Use this file as your issuing certificate \(trust anchor\) when you initialize the cluster\.

 1. Sign the cluster's CSR with your issuer\.
 Replace *<cluster ID>* with the ID of the cluster that you created previously\.
+This signature is also valid for 10 years\.

    ```
-   $ openssl x509 -req -days 365 -in <cluster ID>_ClusterCsr.csr \
+   $ openssl x509 -req -days 3652 -in <cluster ID>_ClusterCsr.csr \
                                  -CA customerCA.crt \
                                  -CAkey customerCA.key \
                                  -CAcreateserial \